stan-dev/design-docs/designs/0032-stan-output-formats.md

 We propose to output this information as a single JSON object, allowing for a set of key-value pairs, mapping strings to values, either a scalar, list, or dictionary object.

+## Technical Specification

+### C++ data structures needed to create JSON objects

+The Stan services layer methods take approx. 20 arguments.
+For each argument, there is a name, type, value

+### Creating Apache Arrow schemas for inference algorithm and Stan model data

+The instantiated model object provides the information used to create an Apache Arrow schema used to serialize the values produced by the model's `write_array` function.

 ## Scope of changes
 [scope]: #scope